toaderflorin/eksia/_posts/2017-08-27-component-architecture.markdown

 ---
 layout: post
-title:  "Component Based Architecture With React"
+title:  "Forgoing Flux: Simple Component Based Architecture With React"
 date:   2017-08-22 06:39:37 +0300
-description: "Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo.
-Nemo enim ipsam voluptatem quia voluptas sit aspernatur aut odit aut fugit, sed quia consequuntur magni dolores eos qui ratione voluptatem sequi nesciunt.
+description: "I normally would have wrote this article, but I've heard this sentence (or something along those lines) multiple times: <i>Let's not use React because it would be an overkill for our application.
+We would have to use Flux / Redux and it's too much for what we need.</i> No, you don't,  and this is important: React is just a view layer.
+Flux is an architectural pattern, but it doesn't mean you have to use it and you can also use Flux even if you are not using React, if you wish...
 "
 icon: "react-icon.png"
 categories:
 ---

-I normally would have wrote this article, but I've heard this sentence (or something along those lines) multiple times:

-*Let's not use React because it would be an overkill for our application.
-We would have to use Flux / Redux and it's too much for what we need.*

-No, you don't,  and this is important: React is just a view layer.
+I normally would have wrote this article, but I've heard this sentence (or something along those lines) multiple times: *Let's not use React because it would be an overkill for our application.
+We would have to use Flux / Redux and it's too much for what we need.* No, you don't,  and this is important: React is just a view layer.
 Flux is an architectural pattern, but it doesn't mean you have to use it and you can also use Flux even if you are not using React, if you wish.
-At Boeing, we've used Redux with Angular 1, for example.
 React (just like Angular 2+) is built around components, and building a web application out of components is perfectly feasible, as I will show.
-And if you've used Angular 1 with controllers and services, you've probably already built something similar to what we're going to look at now.

 ## Our Demo Application Requirements ##